How Many Pages a Day Should I Read? Find Your Number

 • Open schedule: add time first, then let the page count rise naturally.

-This works well with the Minimum vs. Daily Goal approach.
-Your minimum protects the habit on difficult days.
-Your daily goal gives you a fuller target when time and focus are available.
+This works well with a floor and ceiling approach.
+Your floor protects the habit on difficult days.
+Your ceiling gives you a fuller target to burst through when time and focus are available.
 If you want a simple way to track both, a reading challenge app built for flexible daily goals can help.

 Situation Better target style

-Easy book, plenty of time Use your full daily goal
+Easy book, plenty of time Use your full daily target

-Easy book, limited time Keep a smaller minimum
+Easy book, limited time Keep a smaller floor

 Hard book, plenty of time Lower pages and protect focus